uccser/verto/docs/source/processors/scratch.rst

     This processor also works with syntax introduced by the `fenced_blocks` and/or `codehilite` extensions.

-You can test the output of your Scratch block text at `scratchblocks.github.io`_.
+You can test the output of your Scratch block text (and create PNG or SVG images) at `scratchblocks.github.io`_.
-You can also generate Scratch block text from a published Scratch project at `scratchblocks.github.io/generator/`_.

 .. warning::

-    Verto doesn't create the Scratch images, but saves data for another system (for example: Django) to create the images.
+    Verto doesn't create the Scratch images itself, but prepares it for a JavaScript library to render these in the user's browser.
-    See :ref:`accessing-scratch-image-data` section below.
+    See :ref:`rendering-scratch-images` section below.

 The default HTML for scratch blocks is: